0 hidden charges. 0 forex

 • Gross Salary = Basic salary + allowances like DA and HRA, among others

-• Direct Benefits = Monetary benefits such as incentives and bonus, among others
+• Direct Benefits = Monetary benefits such as incentives and bonuses, among others

 • Indirect Benefits = Non-monetary benefits like insurance, leased accommodations & food coupons, among others